 Thanks to Meagan Timney, who was hugely influential in the conception of VPN, and who worked hard to create the initial website.

 Blog Contributors include:

-Caley Ehnes is a PhD candidate in the Department of English at the University of Victoria.
-Her dissertation research examines the role of poetry in four of the most prominent illustrated literary periodicals of the 1860s: Once a Week, the Cornhill, Good Words, and the Argosy.
-Her research expertise and enthusiasm have been fundamental to conception and creation of VPN. in addition to writing blog posts for the site, Caley is the lead Research Assistant for the Database of Victorian Periodical Poetry, indexing literary periodicals, mentoring other research assistants, and collaborating with Alison Chapman on database best practices and development.
-She also started the Victorian Poetry wiki as a trial project on VPN, and co-edits the new collaborative version of the wiki (Victorian Poetry, Poetics and Contexts).
-She enjoys introducing her Victorian classes to the VPN community!
+Caley Ehnes received her PhD from the University of Victoria.
+Her dissertation research examined the role of poetry in four of the most prominent illustrated literary periodicals of the 1860s: Once a Week, the Cornhill, Good Words, and the Argosy.
+Her research expertise and enthusiasm have been fundamental to conception and creation of VPN, and she continues to work with Alison Chapman on expansions to the Database.
+Dr Ehnes co-edited with Alison Chapman the special issue of Victorian Poetry devoted to periodical poetry (Spring 2014), and she is currently teaching at the College of the Rockies.

-Sarah is a first-year MA student at University of Victoria.
-She did a Combined Honours in English and History at Dalhousie University in Halifax.
+Sarah has an MA from the University of Victoria, and a Combined Honours in English and History from Dalhousie University in Halifax.
 Originally from Montreal, she came to the West Coast to study Victorian poetry, specializing in the poetry of Elizabeth Barrett Browning.
-She is currently working on scanning the poems in Charles Dickens’ Household Words for the VPN database.
-She is excited to be part of the VPN project!
+She is currently the Publishing Manager for British History Online.